$0 Belgium School Meeting Prep Checklist

 Unia handles discrimination complaints across all three communities.
 File with Unia when:

 Unia registered 1,267 disability-related reports nationally in 2024, with disability accounting for 28% of all their cases.
 They take education complaints seriously.
-Filing is free, available in English, and does not require legal representation.
+Confirm Unia's current filing instructions and language options; legal representation is not required to submit a complaint.

 What You Need to Document